D. J. Williams (tight end)

-David Edward "D. J." Williams Jr (born September 10, 1988) is a former American football tight end.
-He was drafted by the Green Bay Packers out of University of Arkansas in the fifth round (141st pick overall) in the 2011 NFL Draft.
+David Edward "D. J." Williams Jr. (born September 10, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks before being selected by the Green Bay Packers in the fifth round of the 2011 NFL draft.

-High school career
+Early life

 Williams attended Central Arkansas Christian High School, where his initial athletic interest was basketball.
 He was encouraged to try football by high school coach Tim Perry.
 DJ was named all-state after his senior season, and was considered a four star recruit by most recruiting services.

 College career

 Williams played college football for the Arkansas Razorbacks.
 He was long considered a competitor for the 2010 John Mackey Award which is awarded to the nation's most outstanding tight end, along with Lance Kendricks and Michael Egnew.
 On December 9, 2010 it was announced that DJ was the 2010 John Mackey Award recipient at the 2010 Home Depot College Football Awards Red Carpet show on ESPNU.
 He also won the 2010 Disney Spirit Award as college football's most inspirational player.
 DJ was named to the 2010 1st Team All-SEC squad by the coaches and the AP, after amassing 54 receptions for 627 yards and 4 TD for a Razorbacks team that finished 10-3 after a loss to Ohio St in the Sugar Bowl.
 Arkansas won the Liberty Bowl over East Carolina in his junior year of 2009, finishing with a record of 8-5.